 Congress may try to force the issue by enacting statutes that purport to confer standing on particular plaintiffs or groups.
-21 Under current Supreme Court doctrine, Congress cannot grant standing exceeding the bounds of Article III, 22 but it can, within those bounds, open the courthouse doors more widely.
-23 It can also, of course, pass statutes that it knows do not comport with the Court's current interpretation of Article III, hoping to nudge the Court along.
-24 Such political support might make the Court more willing to confront long-noted problems with the standing doctrine.
+Under current Supreme Court doctrine, Congress cannot grant standing exceeding the bounds of Article III, to an, within those bounds, open the courthouse doors more widely.
+It can also, of course, pass statutes that it knows do not comport with the Court's current interpretation of Article III, hoping to nudge the Court along.
+Such political support might make the Court more willing to confront long-noted problems with the standing doctrine.